aspiringsecurity/Transport/README.md

 # Dot Transport Intel

-Technical solution for security and monitoring road incidents using Polkadot Blockchain and Metachain, Intel one API toolkit, Ethereum, IPFS and OSS AI models; enable early detection and prevention of accidents.
+Technical solution for security and monitoring road incidents using Polkadot Blockchain, Ink Smart Contracts and Metachain, Intel one API toolkit, Ethereum, IPFS and OSS AI models; enable early detection and prevention of accidents.

 Goal: Ensure effective design, engineering and delivery of a decentralized intelligent solution to make roads safer and better Polkadot Blockchain and Metachain, Intel one API toolkit, Ethereum, IPFS and OSS AI.